For the complete documentation index, see llms.txt.

 • Priming Is Different From Propaganda: While propaganda uses priming techniques, priming itself is a psychological process that can be used ethically or unethically.

-Understanding priming equips learners and practitioners in diplomacy and political science to recognize subtle influences on perception and decision-making, fostering more critical engagement with media and political messaging.
+Understanding priming equips learners and practitioners in diplomacy and political science to recognize subtle influences on perception and decision-making, fostering more critical engagement with media and Political Messaging.

 Example